yitsheyzeus/thebook_src/2_4_6_8_adam-who.md

 ###[I saw the Burning Bush, it was a Presidential inauguration, George W. Bush's, and from his mouth the words of God proved beyond doubt that we are "in Exodus."](behold,_the_burning_bush.html)

-This made me a sort of modern day Moses, a word which I later found out was a "macaronic" acronym, for *Messiah of sea to SEA.*  This message, that Nostr**adam**us' religion of the seas was not about the Atlantic and Pacific... [but rather that it is about seeing the message of God woven from Genesis to Revelation, is central to the Holy Grail.](holy_water,_sang_rael.html)  It's
+This made me a sort of modern day Moses, a word which I later found out was a "macaronic" acronym, for *Messiah of sea to SEA.*  This message, that Nostr**adam**us' religion of the seas was not about the Atlantic and Pacific... [but rather that it is about seeing the message of God woven from Genesis to Revelation, is central to the Holy Grail.](holy_water,_sang_rael.html)  It's the "baptism" in water that Matthew 3:11 speaks about, the knowledge that "Holy Water" in the context of the parted sea and the water Christ walks on... is people.
+Just like Prometheus' story, the fire is technology, language, and the things that through their use--truly define what it means to be in *civilization.*

 ##And [the Fire](chapter1.html)